Alluxio/alluxio/docs/en/operation/User-CLI.md

 * `--target <arg>` lists the Alluxio master or workers to set.
 The target could be of the form `<master|workers|job_master|job_workers|host:webPort>` and multiple targets can be listed as comma-separated entries.
 The `host:webPort` format can only be used when referencing a worker.
-The default target value is the master, job master, all workers and job workers.
+The default target value is the local master, local job master, all workers and job workers.
 * `--level <arg>` If provided, the command changes to the given logger level, otherwise it returns the current logger level.
+> Note: To set the log level on a master/job_master, run the command on the current leading master.
+> You can find which is the leader by running `alluxio fs leader`.

 See [here]({{ '/en/operation/Basic-Logging.html#modifying-server-logging-at-runtime' | relativize_url }})
 for more examples.